 Abaca organic mattresses with a 10% discount

-To purchase your organic mattress visit Abaca organic mattresses website.
-If you quote my name JAN CISEK when ordering a mattress you’ll receive 10% discount.
+To purchase your organic mattress, visit Abaca organic mattresses website.
+If you quote my name JAN CISEK when ordering a mattress you’ll receive a 10% discount.

 Sleep like royalty – to the tune of £100k

 Hastens, a Swedish company which supplies to the Swedish royal family, breeds horses to fill its mattresses with horsehair (as horsehair is hollow, unlike human hair), which acts as a tiny tube to wick moisture from the body naturally.
 The 2000T king-size mattress has 38 layers.
 Its trademark blue-and-white check mattresses are quilted in a diamond pattern to cushion the body’s movements in bed.
 Hastens’ built-to-order Vividus bed, with a slow-grown pine frame, box spring base and steel springs (NOT recommended! – read above about steel springs and the electro-smog) — will cost you £100,000.

 What’s the best way to sleep on your organic mattress?

 Feng shui can inform you about the best placement of your bed and position in your bedroom, but how you position your body for sleep on your organic mattress can make a huge difference.

 Watch this short video for the best body position for sleeping.